Ryan Buus, P.T., D.P.T.

 Board-Certified Clinical Specialist in Sports Physical Therapy

-Dr. Calley is the director of the Neurologic, Orthopaedic, and Sports Physical Therapy Residencies at Mayo Clinic's campus in Rochester, Minnesota and is a core faculty member for the Mayo Clinic Program in Physical Therapy at Mayo Clinic Rochester.
-He helped organize and create the clinical and didactic curriculum utilized in the Mayo Clinic Physical Therapy Orthopaedic and Sports Residencies and serves as a primary mentor and core faculty member for these programs.
+Dr. Calley is the director of the Neurologic, Orthopaedic, and Sports Physical Therapy Residencies at Mayo Clinic's campus in Rochester, Minnesota, and is a core faculty member for the Mayo Clinic program in Physical Therapy at Mayo Clinic in Rochester.
+He helped organize and create the clinical and didactic curriculum utilized in the Mayo Clinic Physical Therapy Orthopaedic and Sports Residencies, and serves as a primary mentor and core faculty member for these programs.

-Dr. Kunzer is a licensed physical therapist and certified athletic trainer.
-He is currently the Physical Therapy Supervisor for Mayo Clinic Orthopedics and Sports Medicine in Minneapolis and Rochester, Minnesota.
-Dr. Kunzer also serves as the Coordinator for the Mayo Clinic Sports Physical Therapy Residency Program and as a mentor and faculty for the Mayo Clinic Sports and Orthopaedic Physical Therapy Residency Programs.
-He has appointment as Instructor of Physical Therapy at Mayo Clinic College of Medicine and Science.
+Dr. Finck is a licensed physical therapist and certified strength and conditioning specialist.
+He is currently a sports physical therapist for Mayo Clinic Orthopedics and Sports Medicine in Minneapolis, Minnesota.
+Dr. Finck serves as a Residency Coordinator and Assistant Program Director for the Mayo Clinic Sports Physical Therapy Residency at the Mayo Clinic Square campus in Minneapolis, Minnesota, and as a mentor and faculty member for the Mayo Clinic Sports and Orthopaedic Physical Therapy Residency programs.
+He has an appointment as an instructor of physical therapy at Mayo Clinic College of Medicine and Science.

-Dr. Kunzer completed his Bachelor of Science in Kinesiology – Movement Science with an emphasis in Athletic Training from the University of Wisconsin–Madison in 2003.
-He completed a Masters of Physical Therapy from the University of Wisconsin–Madison in 2005 and a transitional Doctorate of Physical Therapy through Evidence in Motion (EIM) in 2015.
-He became a Board-Certified Sports Clinical Specialist (SCS) in 2012.
+Dr. Finck completed his Bachelor of Science in Kinesiology with a minor in Biology from the University of Minnesota in 2011.
+He completed a Doctorate of Physical Therapy from the University of Southern California in 2016.
+Furthermore, he completed a sports physical therapy residency at the University of Southern California in 2017.
+He became a Board-Certified Sports Clinical Specialist (SCS) in 2018 and a Board-Certified Orthopaedic Clinical Specialist (OCS) in 2019.

 A hallmark of higher education excellence is the breadth and depth of information and experience provided to you by faculty and visiting experts.
 Each year, many prominent professors visit Mayo Clinic to lecture in their areas of medical and scientific expertise.